-The 15th edition follows the 14th in incorporating an innovative new online component that includes, in addition to a host of other features (enumerated below), bonus essays and bonus images (with zoom capability) of more than 300 additional important works of all eras, from prehistory to the present and worldwide.
+The 15th edition follows the 14th in incorporating an innovative new online component that includes, in addition to a host of other features (enumerated below), bonus essays and bonus images (with zoom capability) of nearly 300 additional important works of all eras, from prehistory to the present.
 The printed and online components of the hybrid 15th edition are very closely integrated.
-For example, every one of the more than 300 bonus essays is cited in the text of the traditional book, and a thumbnail image of each work, with abbreviated caption, is inset into the text column where the work is mentioned.
+For example, every one of the bonus essays is cited in the text of the traditional book, and a thumbnail image of each work, with abbreviated caption, is inset into the text column where the work is mentioned.
 The integration extends also to the maps, index, glossary, and chapter summaries, which seamlessly merge the printed and online information.